It doesn’t matter how old you are, one thing’s for sure: I scream, you scream… we all scream for ice cream!

 3. Chocolate Chip

-Chocolate chip ice cream is another fan favorite, which is not surprising.
+Chocolate chip ice cream is another fan-favorite ice cream flavor, which is not surprising.
 It’s a combination of two well-loved classics.

 4. Butter Pecan